Rogfast: Project halt and updated plans: 2019–2020

 In October 2019, due to cost overruns predicted in budgetary updates, the project was halted, with all plans for issuing of contracts (the project was being contracted out in stages) cancelled.
 In December 2019, the government requested a full review and revised budget update.

-The first public awareness of higher costs had occurred in July 2019, when the Norwegian Public Roads Administration announced that it had received only two bids on the contract for the spur connection tunnel to Kvitsøy, the lowest of which was NOK1 billion higher than the amount approved by the Storting in 2017.
+The first public awareness of higher costs had occurred in July 2019, when the Norwegian Public Roads Administration announced that it had received only two bids on the contract for the spur connection tunnel to Kvitsøy Municipality, the lowest of which was NOK1 billion (€ million) higher than the amount approved by the Storting in 2017.
 In September 2019, the Kvitsøy bidding process was closed without granting a contract.
 An update in November 2019 suggested that the earliest possible completion of the project would be in 2029.

-By April 2020, the Norwegian Public Roads Administration's revised update estimated that the cost of the total project (including the Kvitsøy spur) had increased to NOK25 billion, an increase of NOK6.4 billion, but stated it believed there were savings of up to NOK4 billion to be found before it would submit a revised funding request to the government.
+By April 2020, the Norwegian Public Roads Administration's revised update estimated that the cost of the total project (including the Kvitsøy spur) had increased to NOK25 billion (€ billion), an increase of NOK6.4 billion, but stated it believed there were savings of up to NOK4 billion to be found before it would submit a revised funding request to the government.

 In October 2020, the Norwegian Public Roads Administration brought its revised plan to the government for consideration.
 Included was the intention to divide the entire project into four contracts, with the comprehensive bidding process for the first three contracts to start in 2021, for work to commence in late 2021 and early 2022.
-These three contracts will cover: the Kvitsøy tunnel segment; the long tunnel segment building north from Randaberg; and the long tunnel segment building south from Bokn.
+These three contracts will cover: the Kvitsøy tunnel segment; the long tunnel segment building north from Randaberg Municipality; and the long tunnel segment building south from Bokn Municipality.
 The fourth contract, completing the interchange tunnels connecting the Kvitsøy tunnel to the other two, will go to bidding when the Kvitsøy tunnel is completed.
 The interconnection, allowing the Rogfast to open, is now forecast to be completed in 2031.